slcs-jsc/mptrac/README.md

 A simple example is provided, illustrating how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.

 The example can be found in the project directory.
-The project directory also be used to store results of other simulation and experiments with MPTRAC.
+The project directory can also be used to store results of other simulation and experiments with MPTRAC.
 The simulation is controlled by a shell script:

     cd mptrac/projects/example
     ./run.sh